jsh9/chrome-media-controller/README.md

 ## 1. Installation

-(To be published onto the Chrome Web Store...)
+This extension is published on the Chrome Web Store: https://chrome.google.com/webstore/detail/media-controller/eaecmocjfoffkdgcgmjfipbnfmakeane

+(Edge supports installing Chrome extensions directly.)

 ## 2. How to use